Our latest research explores potential entry points to engage young people in preventing violent extremism.

-A group of 12 exceptional young changemakers will embark upon a 6-month intergenerational dialogue with international leaders to discuss ways to tackle some of the most pressing challenges that they face in their efforts to secure change.
+A group of 12 exceptional young changemakers will embark upon a journey to tackle some of the most pressing challenges that they face in their efforts to secure change.

 As ET Somalia and Uganda celebrate their 1st anniversary, they reflect on what they’ve learned after a year like no other.